denisecase/civic-participation-resources/docs/states/MN/10-get_started.md

 ## Action 8.
 Participate in your Party

-After the caucus, stay active in your party.
+- After the caucus, stay active in your party.
-Having learned about some of the platform resolutions, you may consider working to support those you think might pass.
+- Having learned about some of the platform resolutions, you may consider working to support those you think might pass.
-You and others can submit platform resolutions for your party.
-Work with others before submitting to ensure you're likely to get the widespread support for your resolution needed to get it to pass.
+- Work with others before submitting to ensure you're likely to get the widespread support for your resolution needed to get it to pass.
-Don't complicate the proceedings with resolutions that have little support.
-Volunteer, fund-raise, support your local candidates, and invite others.
+- Volunteer, fund-raise, support your local candidates, and invite others.

 ## Reminders